 When it’s time to hang up, make sure to thank the caller with a formal good-bye.
 Don’t just say, “good-bye” and hang up.
 Always ask if there is anything else you can help them with and thank them before saying good-bye and hanging up the phone.

-These eight tips will make it easier to answer your own phone with a professional attitude.
+These 8 tips make answering your business phone with a professional attitude much easier.
 You will be able to impress callers and they will feel important because you will be treating them with respect over the phone.